cossacklabs/themis/src/wrappers/themis/rust/README.md

 ## Quickstart

-Rust-Themis is a binding so it requires a native Themis library.
+Rust-Themis requires a native Themis library.
 Please refer to [the quickstart guide] for installation instructions.

 Documentation may be found here: